-On June 17, 2017, The United Kingdom began to negotiate its exit from the European Union (i.e. the "Brexit").
-As a British citizen in Canada or the United States, you are likely wondering
+On June 26, 2018 the European Union (Withdrawal) Act 2018 received Royal assent (i.e. it was passed into law).
+As a British citizen living in Canada or the United States, you are likely wondering

-How Does the Brexit Affect Me and My UK Citizenship?
+How Does the Brexit Affect My UK Citizenship?

-Well, the short answer is that the Brexit does not affect your UK citizenship or your UK passport.
-At least not immediately.
+Well, the short answer is that the Brexit does not affect your UK citizenship though it will affect the colour of your passport.

 |Become Canadian||Canadian in the EU?
 Keep your EU citizenship|